 …Optional gear that can be helpful includes gloves, helmet, rain gear (slickers are available for use for the week), chaps, sunscreen, swimsuit for the Hot Springs and fishing equipment

 It is easiest to fly into Bozeman, but Billings is also an option.
 Rental cars are available from both airports, and the drive from each is very different, giving you different perspectives on Montana.
 The closest and most spectacular drive is from Bozeman through the gorgeous Bridger Canyon.

 The drive from Bozeman is about 100 miles and takes close to 2 hours; from Billings, about 140 miles and 2.5 hours.
 See our Map & Directions

-We also offer Airport Pick Up from Bozeman for $200 and Billings for $250 round trip up to three people.
+We also offer Airport Pick Up from Bozeman for $250.00 round trip, covid permitting.

 Meals are home cooked and there’s plenty of it!
 Three squares a day – breakfast, lunch and dinner.
 From big country breakfasts to sizzling steaks off the grill, to fresh baked desserts; you definitely won’t go hungry at Bonanza Creek.
 If you require a special diet, just let us know ahead of time.